phynxinferno/OCDSB_IMAP/README.md

 # OCDSB_IMAP

+> Currently WIP.
+None of this works yet :3

-> Simple translation layer to use enterprise gmail accoutns with IMAP disabled with IMAP-based email clients(e.g. [Thunderbird](https://www.thunderbird.net) or basically any stock mail app)
+Simple translation layer to use enterprise gmail accoutns with IMAP disabled with IMAP-based email clients(e.g. [Thunderbird](https://www.thunderbird.net) or basically any stock mail app)

 <details>
   <summary>How</summary>